Proxy management

 Multiple platform APIs

-Search, maps, social, marketplaces, app stores, reviews, and finance
+Search, maps, travel, property, social, audio, podcasts, marketplaces, app stores, reviews, and finance

 The problem